 Fortunately, the departure tax is typically included in your airline ticket but you should check to see if it isn’t since you won’t be able to leave the country without paying the exit fee.

-Once you’re leaving from the Philip Goldson International Airport (PGIA), the departure fee is USD $35.50 for non-Belizean residents (to be paid in US cash only) and BZD $35.00 for Belizean residents.
+Once you’re leaving from the Philip Goldson International Airport (PGIA), the departure fee is US$55.50 for non-Belizean residents (to be paid in US cash only).
 Additionally, a security fee of US $0.75 is charged for domestic security screening.

-If you are leaving Belize through the Guatemala or Mexico border, the departure fee is BZD $40.00, which when subdivided, includes BZD $30.00 for a border exit fee, BZD $7.50 for a Protected Areas Conservation Trust (PACT) conservation fee, and BZD $2.50 for a border development fee.
+If you are leaving Belize through the Guatemala or Mexico border, the departure fee is US$20.00 or BZD $40.00 if paid in Belize dollars, which when subdivided, includes BZD $30.00 for a border exit fee, BZD $7.50 for a Protected Areas Conservation Trust (PACT) conservation fee, and BZD $2.50 for a border development fee.

 However, for travelers that are staying less than 24 hours in Belize (i.e. backpackers traveling from Mexico to Guatemala or vice-versa), they don’t have to pay the BZD $7.50 conservation fee.
 The border exit and development fees still apply though.